fanpu/website/_posts/2023-06-02-score-based-diffusion-models.markdown

 where for each data point $$\bx_i$$ we draw $$M$$ projection vectors from $$\pv$$.

-\cite{sliced-score-matching} showed that under some regularity conditions, sliced score matching is an asymptotically consistent estimator:
+[(Song et al., 2019)](http://arxiv.org/abs/1905.07088) showed that under some regularity conditions, sliced score matching is an asymptotically consistent
+estimator:

 $$
 \begin{align}